 Grant Status: Open

 Children who live in inner-city households of low economic means suffer disproportionately from skin and lung diseases, including asthma.
 This study will evaluate the burden of skin and respiratory disease among the dogs who live with them.
 These dogs often can be hard to study because their owners may not have the means or access to take them to the veterinarian.
 As an adjunct to a funded public health research effort targeting 200 children with asthma, Dr. Davis and her team will enroll 100 dogs and follow their health at three home visits over six months, and perform two additional evaluations.
-First will be to study the microbial (bacterial) communities on the dogs to determine how these change over time, and if the changes are associated with skin or respiratory diseases in the dogs.
-Then, the investigators will look at how the children and the dogs share bacteria (i.e. microbiome).
-Early life exposures to dogs may protect children against the development of asthma, so next will be to investigate if dogs also have a beneficial impact when the children are older and have existing disease.
+First, they will study the microbial (bacterial) communities on the dogs to determine how these change over time, and if the changes are associated with skin or respiratory diseases in the dogs.
+Then, the investigators will look at how the children and dogs share bacteria (i.e. microbiome).
+Early life exposures to dogs may protect children against the development of asthma; next steps are to investigate if dogs also have a beneficial impact when the children are older and have existing disease.
 This study will provide knowledge needed to help understand disease in underserved dogs in urban neighborhoods, providing data to support keeping dogs and keeping them healthy to benefit both dogs and their owners.

 Help Future Generations of Dogs

 Participate in canine health research by providing samples or by enrolling in a clinical trial.
 Samples are needed from healthy dogs and dogs affected by specific diseases.